scottnonnenberg/blog/pages/posts/2016-06-16-eslint-part-2-contribution.md

 ### [thehelp/no-mutation](https://github.com/scottnonnenberg/eslint-plugin-thehelp/blob/master/doc/no_mutation.md)

 Sadly, I don't expect my [`eslint-plugin-immutable`](https://github.com/jhusain/eslint-plugin-immutable) [pull request](https://github.com/jhusain/eslint-plugin-immutable/pull/15) to be approved any time soon.
 This is where you'll be able to use my changes in the near term.
-As with [its predecessor](https://github.com/jhusain/eslint-plugin-immutable#no-mutation), this rule is designed to push you towards [functional design](https://en.wikipedia.org/wiki/Functional_design), where methods don't modify the data passed into them.
+As with [its predecessor](https://github.com/jhusain/eslint-plugin-immutable#no-mutation), this rule is designed to help you write methods which don't modify the data available to them.
 It makes programs far, far easier to reason about.

 ```javascript
 obj.x = 4; // invalid